koodikulma-fi/data-signals/README.md

 ---

+TODO:
+- Finish the SELECTORS part of doc.
+- Add a couple of (typed) MIXIN usage examples.
+- Release as NPM package.

 ## What is `data-signals`?

 DataSignals (or `data-signals`) is a light weight library containing a few simple but carefully designed JS/TS classes, mixins and tools for managing complex state and action flow in sync.